-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine, as there are known drug interactions with interleukin-2.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with interleukin-2.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4 F (38 C) or higher

 - Fatigue that interferes with your daily activities